-Masonry walls, steps and chimneys seem permanent and impervious.
+Masonry walls, steps, and chimneys seem permanent and impervious.
 After all, it’s strong and can take a lot of abuse — pretty darn near invincible right?
-Well, brick and mortar do make a mighty building material, and with proper maintenance your masonry construction will last a long time.
+Well, brick and mortar do make mighty building material, and with proper maintenance, your masonry construction will last a long time.

-But masonry has two enemies that can shorten its lifespan, especially when they work together — water and cold weather.
-While your masonry steps, walls and chimneys were built to last a lifetime or longer, wet wintry weather can damage bricks and mortar.
+Masonry has two enemies that can shorten its lifespan, especially when they work together — water and cold weather.
+While your masonry steps, walls, and chimneys were built to last a lifetime or longer, wet wintry weather can damage bricks and mortar.

 This damage only gets worse over time — we’ve seen chimneys collapse and steps crumble because of unrepaired winter damage.
 Don’t let that happen to your home.
 Here’s everything you need to know about protecting your masonry from harsh winter conditions.

 How Water and Cold Weather Damage Your Masonry

 Brick and mortar are naturally porous materials.
 They absorb moisture and then release it again.
 In warm weather, this doesn’t pose much of a problem.
 When the temperature drops below freezing, however, it can cause serious damage.

 Any moisture absorbed by the brick and mortar will freeze and expand.
 This expansion can create cracks in the mortar and the bricks themselves.
 As the temperature rises, the water thaws and makes its way into the newly formed cracks.
 When it gets cold again, the moisture refreezes, worsening the crack.
 This freezing and thawing cycle will continue as long as the weather allows.

 This results in a broken or crumbling mortar, cracked and broken bricks, and even falling brick.
 Obviously, a hazard if they’re overhead, but also dangerous if you use masonry steps leading up to your front door.